Seanglerd - stock.adobe.com

 “We have rolled it out so store staff are prompted with a list of products which are at risk of expiring in the coming days,” says Hagstedt.
 “Instead of assessing the whole store, staff only need to focus on a few products where they can take action before it expires.”

 Asda started the pilot in one store in 2020, but it expects to complete roll-out of the technology to all stores by the end of 2022.

 Waste process manager Andrew Hudson says Asda is “constantly looking for technologies and tools” to aid waste reduction efforts.

 “We have had great feedback from our stores and we are excited by the positive impact this new technology will have,” he adds.

 No time to waste

 Whywaste was a 2019 finalist in The ECR Food Waste Innovation Challenge, run annually by retailer network ECR Retail Loss Group and innovation agency Co:cubed.
 The competition thrust Whywaste into the view of retailers around the globe.

-“Regulation is on the way, and is focusing the mind of retailers,” says Siobhan Gehin, senior partner at Roland Berger, a consultancy.
+“Regulation is on the way, and is focusing the mind of retailers,” says Siobhan Gehin, senior partner at consultancy Roland Berger.

-Like Hagstedt, she says UK retailers are “fairly advanced” in terms of how they redistribute surplus food compared with other countries, and suggests the specialist apps play “a really important role” in tackling the problem of food waste.
-“If I had to bet on it, more will spring up rather than us seeing consolidation in this market,” she says.
+Like Hagstedt, she says UK retailers are “fairly advanced” in terms of how they redistribute surplus food, compared with other countries, and suggests the specialist apps play “a really important role” in tackling the problem of food waste. “[I’d say] more will spring up rather than us seeing consolidation in this market,” she says.